 Final Budget 2015-16 »

 The amount of funding allocated to Welsh Government Departments for 2015-16 is £15·3bn.Learn more »

 - Statistics & Research

 Redundancy Action Scheme (ReAct II)

-The Redundancy Action Scheme (ReAct II) helps people affected by redundancy gain new skills and encourage recruiting employers to employ a redundant worker.
+ReAct II helps people affected by redundancy gain new skills and encourages recruiting employers to employ a redundant worker.

 ReAct II for individuals

 Who is eligible?

 Support under the ReAct II scheme is available for individuals who: